olepoeschl/NQueensFAF-GUI/README.md

 The latest working version for AMD is release 1.14.1.
 We are currently working on the compatibility with AMD GPUs.

 ### Download
-See the "Release" section for the latest stable build.
+See the "Release" section for the latest build.
-<br>There you can also find a x64 stand alone executable for Windows, generated using [jarbatexe](https://github.com/olepoeschl/jarbatexe).
-<br> It's an eclipse project, so you can clone it, import it into eclipse and run it.
-For lower Java JDK versions than 17, you have to edit the build path and the compiler appliance of the eclipse project first, after that it should run properly too.

 # Current Benchmarks
 During the time we have spent developing this program, we have been able to continuously expand our available hardware.